 The intuitive methodology that I utilize so clothes reveal your true psyche separates me from many personal stylists.
-As this year draws to a close and a new year approaches, it’s a perfect moment for a quick self-assessment.
+That you have come to find this blog post, now makes for a perfect moment of quick self-assessment.
 How do you feel that your clothes enhance your life, energy and power?
 This triumvirate of immaterial forces comprises your psyche.
 Do you own clothes that make you feel like you are wearing your inside out?
 If associating the materiality of clothes with the immateriality of the psyche confounds, read on.

-The immateriality of life, energy and power causes these forces to remain secretive.
-Imagine how this translates into living your life without fully knowing how you sustain your own life, energy and power.
+The immateriality of life, energy and power keeps these forces hidden and secretive.
+As a result, most of us go on living our everyday lives without fully knowing how we sustain our life, energy and power.
 I believe that clothes reveal your true psyche – the very force of your life, energy, and power.
 Why you are who you are is all bound by your energy and power.
 So, clothes do explain the stories behind why you wear what you wear.
 In fact, clothes in the right style leads to owning a more complete you.

 I’ve been doing a lot of independent study on the psychology of style over the course of my career.
 This year, I have brought it into deeper focus, and intend to continue studying and practicing in this area.
 Also, it’s fair to say that I’ve studied the psychology of style by experimenting on myself.
 For added insights, here’s where you can read more about my core philosophy.

-Since the loss of my mom at the end of 2006, I’d been in therapy most of those intervening years.
+After the loss of my mom at the end of 2006, I’d been in therapy for several years.
 Since then, so much in my life has shifted.
 I felt as if I needed guidance to help me navigate through all of the shifting.
 Some of the shifting related to becoming the orphan adult child.
 Also, I realized that I could take care of myself and recognized my ability to live as an adult.
-Another huge shift had to do with reclaiming my independence and getting emotionally healthy after the loss of a relationship.
-So, during these many years, my personal life felt more in flux than my professional life and career.
+Another huge shift had to do with reclaiming my independence and getting emotionally healthy after the loss of a primary relationship.
+So, during these years, my personal life felt more in flux than my professional life.

 I used my therapy sessions as an example to demonstrate how clothes reveal your true psyche under similar circumstances.
 My audience was the same therapist, week after week.
 The therapist’s office was the same.
 The appointment time was the same.
 The variable was me, what was happening with me in the moment, and how I showed up.
 The inconsistency with which I showed up to those sessions reflected and represented the inconsistencies of my daily life.
-It didn’t feel good or right to show up looking less than my public-facing best.
+It didn’t feel good or right to show up looking like I had not even tried to put myself together.

 Clothes serve as more than an external reflection of the inner self.
 The act of wearing specific clothes can catapult your power and energy so that you are at your best.
 Can you imagine how many people you come into contact every day to whom you make an impression?
 And of those, how many do you encounter every day or ever week?
 I saw my therapist weekly.
 He definitely knew over time whether focused Joseph would greet him, or if unfocused Joseph would.

 My newest client says that she has only cared about how she looks on four very specific occasions.
 She has decided to work with me and wants a relaxed wardrobe so that she looks stylish for socializing.
 She does not want to have a crisis moment when she wants to or needs to look good.
-Underneath her reasons for starting to work with me now is a spirit in search of a transformation.
+Underneath her reasons for starting to work with me now is a spirit in search dressing for her best life.
 It’s time that she feels wonderful from the inside out and from the outside in.

 If you feel like you could improve the connection you have between your material style and immaterial psyche, let’s talk.
 One of my three different experiences may help you to transform that connection.